24th May 2018

 Let us convince you why!

-With its vastly superior strength:depth ratio, aluminium substructures can allow a support height as low as 25mm whilst still adhering to the stringent industry loading criteria of 4kN/m² - RynoDeckSupport DS22 Aluminium Low Height Decking Joist Datasheet
+With its vastly superior strength and depth ratio, aluminium substructures can allow a support height as low as 25mm whilst still adhering to the stringent industry loading criteria of 4kN/m².

 Aluminium will not bow between supports/pedestals.
-And when using a robust, high-quality joist such as the RynoDeckSupport DS72 72mm high Aluminium Joist, the decking supports can be spaced over a metre apart.
+When using a robust, high-quality joist in aluminium, the decking supports can be spaced over a metre apart.

-Pair this with plastic deck supports and you have a strong, robust deck sub-frame that is tried, tested and confirmed to withstand weight.
+Pair this with plastic deck supports and you have a strong, robust deck sub-frame that is tried, and tested to withstand weight.

 There is a common misconception that aluminium is harder to work with than timber.
 However, this isn’t true.
 Provided you have a chop saw with an aluminium blade, aluminium decking joists can be cut to size, with the familiar ease and speed of timber.